Home | Hunts | General Info | Rates | Stories | Links | References | What to Bring | Contact Us | Video | Policy

 arizona outfitter tent campAccommodations: Our complimentary accommodations are basic southwestern style outfitter tent camps which are often located many miles from civilization.
 Sleeping quarters for big game hunts are typically in deluxe outfitter tents, unless noted otherwise.
 If you are looking for a hunt with fancy lodges, this is NOT the hunt for you!
 Tent camps are used because we stay in remote areas.
 The deluxe tents for bear hunts usually consist of either large outfitter Kodiak Canvas brand tents or large vinyl tents.
 Both types have screened windows for better ventilation, since bear hunting is done during the warmer months.
 The size of our tents are tall and spacious inside; typically 10X10 or 10X14 and stand 6 to 6.5 feet tall.
 Cots with thick pads are provided, but all hunters must bring their own sleeping bags.
 For those that own a camping trailer and would like to bring it to camp to stay in are more than welcome to do so, but we cannot discount the hunt any for doing so.
 It must be high enough for ground clearance on rough, rocky dirt roads.
 Please ask for road conditions before bringing one.
 Video of our typical camp.

 Hunters should note that Arizona bears live in the rugged mountains.
 Since mountain bear hunting can be strenuous, hunters are encouraged to condition themselves to the best of their ability in order to increase their odds for success.
 We do not use or own horses and pack animals.
-If you are looking for a horseback hunt, this is NOT the hunt for you.
+If you are looking for a horseback hunt, this is NOT the hunt for you!

 Licenses and Tags